UUDigitalHumanitieslab/coloringbook/Readme.md

   - Python 2.6 or later (Python 3 not supported)
   - MySQL 5.5 or later
   - MySQL-Python
-  - SQLAlchemy 0.7 or later
+  - SQLAlchemy 0.9 or later
-  - Flask 0.8 or later
+  - Flask 0.10 or later
-  - Flask-Admin
+  - Flask-Admin 1.0 or later
-  - Flask-SQLAlchemy
+  - Flask-SQLAlchemy 1.0 or later

 You may also need `pip` in order to install some of these packages.